redbeakstudio/quartermoonnights/data/2020/00-template-en-us/Scheduling.md

 However, if people have friendly personal relationships, sometimes a lot of digestion or collaboration can happen at those times.

 ### Full moon names, Holidays & Calendar systems
 We also include moon names, seasonal holidays and other calendar events.
 Many holidays were originally tied to lunar or agricultural calendars & have rich stories.
-Holidays, calendar systems and reconnect with heritage for informing our creative work.
+Holidays, calendar systems and reconnecting with heritage can inform our creative work.

 ### Google Calendar & .ics
 At the beginning of each cycle, we make a sharable calendar with the dates & also add any special holidays from anyone participating.
 We can make an .ics file too, if that's helpful.